-In this section, we construct a chordally sparse variant of DeepSDP that we call Chordal-DeepSDP.
-We assume here that activation functions are abstracted as sector bounded functions with \(Q(\gamma_{\mrm{ac}}) = Q_{\mrm{sec}}\), and show in Section~\ref{sec:extensions} how other abstractions can be used while preserving sparsity.
-The main technical challenge is to precisely characterize the sparsity of \(Z(\gamma)\), and to gain intuition we show in Figure~\ref{fig:Zrawbetas} different patterns as the value of \(\beta\) varies.
+In this section, we construct a chordally sparse variant of DeepSDP called Chordal-DeepSDP.
+We assume here that activation functions are abstracted as sector-bounded functions with \(Q(\gamma_{\mrm{ac}}) = Q_{\mrm{sec}}\), and show in Section~\ref{sec:extensions} how other abstractions can be used while preserving the same sparsity.
+The main technical challenge is to precisely characterize the sparsity \(\mcal{E}\) of \(Z(\gamma) \in \mbb{S}^{N+1}\), and to gain intuition, we show the patterns for different network sizes in Figure~\ref{fig:Z-colors}.

-We see that \(\mcal{E}_\beta\) is an overlapping block-diagonal matrix with arrow structure~\cite{vandenberghe2015chordal}.
-For each increment of \(\beta\), we observe that the blocks on the diagonal grow one unit downwards and rightwards.
-From these plots it is straightforward to conjecture the structure of \(\mcal{E}_\beta\).
-First, let us define the function \(S(k) \coloneqq n_1 + \cdots + n_k\) to express summation over \(n_k\), where \(S(0) = 0\), \(S(K) = N\), and let \(n_{K+1} = m\).
-The sparsity patterns \(\mcal{E}_\beta\) observed in Figure~\ref{fig:Zrawbetas} are then characterized in the following lemma.
+It is easy to conjecture that \(\mcal{E}\) is an overlapping block-diagonal pattern with arrow-structure~\cite[Section 8.2]{vandenberghe2015chordal}.
+In addition, one can guess that such \(\mcal{E}\) partitions \(Z(\gamma)\) as a block matrix with \(K+1\) blocks, where the first \(K\) blocks each have size \(n_1, \ldots, n_K\) and the last block has size \(1\).
+We formalize and prove this intuition: define a disjoint partition of the indices \([N]\) as